jathinjoseph0/PowerShell_Scripts/README.md

-# PowerShell_Startup_Script
+# PowerShell_Scripts.
-A script written in PowerShell to automate the setup of my Windows system.
+A collection of scripts written in PowerShell.

 ## Steps
 1. Download this file.